Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 Various; distance learning format.

 Upon successful completion of the course, students will be able to: list the 39 forbidden activities tied to Shabbat; detail the sources and explanation for each of the forbidden activities; apply moral and life lessons taught by the laws of Shabbat; and detail the responsibility of the generation to safeguard the Shabbat and how that played out throughout the exile.

 This is an in-depth study of the Shulchan Aruch, with a focus on the source of each of the laws of Shabbat, and their modern-day application.
 Students apply lessons taught by various sources from classical and modern commentaries.
 Focus is on topics that include but are not limited to the following themes: the 39 forbidden activities on Shabbat; the nature of joy on Shabbat; Shabbat in Temple times and throughout the exile; and the concepts of the seven-year cycle leading up to the Sabbatical year.
-Prerequisite: Students need a basic understanding of the Hebrew Language.
+Prerequisite: Basic understanding of the Hebrew Language.

 In the upper division baccalaureate degree category, 3 semester hours in Jewish History or Judaic Studies or Religion (7/18).